gsoft-inc/sg-orbit/CONTRIBUTING.md

 ### React components

-If you're package is a new React component, please read the [React components documentation](/packages/components)
+If you're package is a new component, please read the [React components documentation](/packages/components)

 ## Add a new Yarn script